Coach Dawn Staley earns Billie Jean King Leadership award - WHIZ News

-NEW YORK (AP) — South Carolina coach Dawn Staley’s busy offseason after winning a second NCAA basketball title has included savoring the victory, lining up team-wide NIL deals and supporting coaches of color.
+NEW YORK (AP) — South Carolina coach Dawn Staley’s busy offseason after winning another NCAA basketball title has included savoring the victory, lining up team-wide NIL deals and supporting coaches of color.

-Nearly 80 Black coaches have received pieces of the winning nets from Staley since April, and she plans to hand out more to Black sports journalists in the future.
+Last season, Staley started handing out pieces of the first championship nets won in 2017, and she plans to hand out the 2022 winning nets to Black sports journalists.

-On Wednesday night, she’ll be on the receiving end of other accolades.
+On Wednesday night, she’ll be on the receiving end of more accolades.
 Staley will accept the Billie Jean King Leadership Award at the Women’s Sports Foundation’s Annual Salute to Women in Sports.

 She recently guided the U.S. women’s basketball team to its seventh straight gold medal at the Tokyo Olympics.
 A 5-foot-6 floor general at Virginia and six-time WNBA All-Star, Staley won three Olympic golds during her playing career.